Interventions

 The difference between the workflow “paused” state and the task “held” state:

-When a workflow is paused, no new jobs will be submitted.
-This gives you an opportunity to make changes to the workflow, however, if you trigger tasks, they will not run until the workflow is resumed.
+When a workflow is paused new jobs will not be submitted automatically, but you can still trigger tasks manually.
+This gives you an opportunity to make changes to the workflow.